chrish89/cm_smi/README.md

 # Build Environment for SMI
-This repo contains files and scripts for setting up the environment to build Cy$
+This repo contains files and scripts for setting up the environment to build CM11

 Steps to build CM11: